ARGOeu-Metrics/argo-probe-eosccore-helpdesk/README.md

 Helpdesk metric script
 required arguments
- -H URL, --hostname URL     Base URL of B2SHARE instance to test.
+ -H URL, --hostname URL     Base URL of HELPDESK instance to test.
  -k, --token                The token to use for the check

 optional arguments: